bytefish/bytefish.de/blog/tinydgraphclient.md

 > calls in a cluster.

 For the project I want to have a [Dgraph] .NET client implementation, that is as close as possible to the [Protobuf Schema provided by the Dgraph Team].

-The idea is to learn more about Dgraph and more importantly have a client, that is easy to update on changes to the Protobuf API.
+The idea is to learn more about Dgraph.
+And I want to have a .NET client, that is easy to update when the Protobuf API is updated.

 [TinyDgraphClient] is a thin wrapper for the Dgraph API.
 It is based on the great Dgraph Dart and JavaScript implementations: